obaidiDev/KFUPMResearchCenterApp/README.md

 # KFUPMResearchCenterApp
-Research Center Management System - Course Project This course project aims to develop a comprehensive system for managing projects, teams, members, and machines at the KFUPM Research Center using JavaFX for the user interface, Scene Builder for designing the UI, Figma for prototyping, and MySQL for the database.
+Research Center Management System - Course Project This course project aims to develop a comprehensive system for managing projects, teams, members, and machines at the KFUPM Research Center.
+We did it using JavaFX for the user interface, Scene Builder for designing the UI, Figma for prototyping, and MySQL for the database.
 The system will allow for efficient allocation of resources, scheduling of machine usage, and visualization of key metrics related to project and team activities.
 Getting Started
-To set up and run the Research Center Management System for your course project, follow the steps below:
-Prerequisites
-Java Development Kit (JDK) installed on your machine Scene Builder installed for designing the UI
+We installed Java Development Kit (JDK) on our machines Scene Builder for designing the UI
-MySQL installed and running
-Open the project in your preferred Java IDE.
+MySQL server installed and running, we used MySQL workbench and we connected it to java using jdbc.
+Figma for prototyping
-Set up the MySQL database and import the provided schema.
+We then Set up the MySQL database and created all the needed tables.
-Configuration
-Database Setup
-Ensure that MySQL is running on your machine.
-Create a new database for the Research Center Management System.
-Import the provided database schema to set up the required tables and relationships.
-Running the Application
-Build and run the application from Java IDE (Intillj).
-Access the application through the provided URL.
-Usage
+After that, we started writing the queries that the below features require:
 Admin Features
 Add new projects and assign teams to them.
 Add new members and assign them to teams.